 If you are on academic probation and don’t meet one of the above standards the next term in which you’re enrolled, you will be will be suspended.
 The first time you are suspended, it’s for one semester (not including summer) and any subsequent suspensions will be for 2 semesters (not including summer).
 Students previously suspended are not eligible for probationary status and will be suspended again each semester you don’t meet the retention standards.

-Undergraduate students who are suspended and wish to appeal should obtain an appeal form: Academic Appeal form on-line or from the MT One Stop.
+Undergraduate students who are suspended and wish to appeal can obtain an appeal form from the MT One Stop or online here after November 16.
 Appeals for graduate level students are handled by the Graduate Office (615) 898-5897.

 |deadline for returning appeal form||appeals committee meets||results available|